DevrMichael/BJJ-Strength-Training-Website/README.md

 The website will provide workout plans for purchase including upper body, lower body and full body workouts.

-The need for strength training for BJJ athletes are immensely important to avoid injury and increase longevity in the game.
+The need for strength training for BJJ athletes is immensely important to avoid injury and increase longevity in the game.

 Images used on the site is licenced from Dreamstime.com.